MicrosoftEdge/JsDbg/CONTRIBUTING.md

     "author": "Peter Salas",
     "description": "Convenience library for navigating objects in memory.", "headless": true,
-    "includes": ["dbgobject.js"],
+    "dependencies": ["dbgobject/core", "dbgobject/descriptions", "dbgobject/extended-fields", "dbgobject/arrays"],
-    "dependencies": ["promise", "pointermath", "memorycache", "help"],
+    "includes": ["promised-dbgobject.js"],
-    "augments": ["documentation"]
+    "augments": ["documentation", "tests"]
 }
 ```

 The `name` field is the only required field.
-When an extension is loaded into JsDbg, the `name` specifies where the content in the directory will be served; assuming JsDbg is serving on port 50000, `dbgobject.js` will be available at `http://localhost:50000/dbgobject/dbgobject.js`.
+When an extension is loaded into JsDbg, the `name` specifies where the content in the directory will be served; assuming JsDbg is serving on port 50000, `promised-dbgobject.js` will be available at `http://localhost:50000/dbgobject/promised-dbgobject.js`.

 The last two fields are interesting as well.

 Specifying an extension in `dependencies` has two effects.
 First, when this extension is first loaded by JsDbg, the extensions listed will be loaded first if they are not already loaded.
 Second, whenever this extension is used in the browser, the JS and CSS files of the dependencies will be loaded in the page first.
-For DbgObject, this ensures that whenever we're using dbgobject.js, the script files associated with the `promise`, `pointermath`, `memorycache`, and `help` extensions will be loaded as well.
+For DbgObject, this ensures that the script files associated with the `dbgobject/core`, `dbgobject/descriptions`, `dbgobject/extended-fields`, and `dbgobject/arrays` extensions will be loaded as well.

-The last field, `augments`, allows extensions to extend or augment another extension in the browser.
-For DbgObject, whenever the `documentation` extension is used in the browser, `dbgobject.js` will also be injected into the page.
+The last field, `augments`, allows extensions to augment or extend another extension in the browser.
+For DbgObject, whenever the `documentation` extension is used in the browser, the DbgObject extension and its dependencies will also be injected into the page.
 Specifically, this allows DbgObject's documentation to be listed along with the other extensions, without the `documentation` extension needing to know which extensions are loaded.

 Going through each of the fields in detail: